Director, Office of Research Ethics and Integrity

 Research data are recognised as a valuable product of the research process and are useful to researchers throughout the research cycle.

-The University expects that research students and staff will be appropriately trained in relevant research policies and procedures and the University’s expectations for ethical and responsible behaviour.
+The University requires that research students and staff will complete the Office of Research Ethics and Integrity Research integrity online training course (QUT staff access only) and be appropriately trained in relevant research policies and procedures and the University’s expectations for ethical and responsible behaviour.

 Research students and staff include: